iszczesniak/cpp/categories/index.md

 # C++11 categories

-Prior to C++11, we took little interest in categories, but from C++11 we have to because of the move semantics.
+Prior to C++11, we took little interest in categories, but we have to from C++11 because of the move semantics.
 C++11 extended the category terminology by:

-1. dividing the rvalue category into two new refined categories:
+1. splitting the rvalue category into two new refined categories:

    * **prvalue**,

-   * **xvalue**,
+   * **xvalue**.

 2. introducing a new category of **glvalue** to collectively refer to both the lvalue and the xvalue.